GLL: A Differentiable Graph Learning Layer for Neural Networks: Introduction

-A significant gap in the literature exists, as no work fully integrates graph learning into the gradient-based learning framework of neural networks.
-In this paper, we leverage the adjoint graph Laplace equation to derive the exact backpropagation gradients for a general family of graph learning methods, and show how to implement them efficiently.
+A significant gap exists in the literature as no work fully integrates graph learning into the gradient-based learning framework of neural networks.
+In this paper, we leverage the adjoint graph Laplace equation to derive the exact backpropagation gradients for similarity graph construction and a general family of graph learning methods, and show how to implement them efficiently.
 This significantly expands upon the previous work by \cite{enwright2023deep}, where the backpropagation equations were only derived for Laplace learning on a fully connected graph.
-The backpropagation equations allow us to design a neural network layer that replaces the standard projection head and softmax classifier with a graph learning classifier (see Figure~\ref{fig:flowchart}).
+The backpropagation equations allow us to design a neural network layer that replaces the standard projection head and softmax classifier with a graph learning classifier (see Figure~\ref{fig:flowchart} for a comparison).
 We call this novel layer the \emph{Graph Learning Layer} (GLL).
-GLL can be combined with \emph{any} neural network architecture and enables end-to-end training in a gradient-based optimization framework.
-Through a variety of experiments, we show that GLL learns the intrinsic geometry of data, improves the training dynamics and test accuracy of both shallow and deep networks, and is significantly more robust to adversarial attacks compared to a projection head and softmax classifier.
+A GLL (Figure~\ref{fig:flowchart_jason}) can be combined with \emph{any} neural network architecture and enables end-to-end training in a gradient-based optimization framework.
+Through a variety of experiments, we show that the GLL learns the intrinsic geometry of data, improves the training dynamics and test accuracy of both shallow and deep networks across levels of supervision, and is significantly more robust to adversarial attacks compared to a projection head and softmax classifier.